alchemyplatform/aa-sdk/site/overview/faqs.md

 ### Can I have multiple accounts for the same owner address? / How do I set the value of the salt/index for Light Account?

 ::: details Answer
 Yes!
 The optional index value (salt) on Light Account enables the ability to have multiple accounts for the same owner address.
 This value defaults to 0.
-You can set it in the [constructor](/packages/aa-accounts/light-account/constructor.html#params-simplesmartaccountparams).
+You can set it when you create [light account](/packages/aa-accounts/light-account/).
 :::

 ## Submitting `UserOperation`s